SomeshPurwar/BridgeLabz_2115000999/Readme.md

 - New Branch Created with name: `Assignment/28-02-2025`
 - Learnt basic asp.net web api core project structure and make assignment on user registration api.
+Assignment done on web api of employee management in which made an api for adding employee, implements swagger and nlog.

+**Date:** 01-03-2025

+- New Branch Created with name: `Assignment/01-03-2025`
+- Assignment done on web api of employee management in which made an api for adding employee, implements swagger and nlog and also use entity.